Frequently Asked Questions

 Do I have to be an experienced (or good) artist to join?

-No. There are programs and opportunities for all levels of experience.
-Membership is suitable for individuals who are motivated to explore their creatives identities, artists that already have a dedicated arts practice, and creatives looking to connect and learn alongside peers.
+No. Membership is suitable for individuals who are motivated to explore their creatives identities, artists that already have a dedicated arts practice, and creatives looking to connect and learn alongside peers.
 Many members join to meet like minded individuals and to explore the arts and learn new skills in a safe, inclusive, and supportive environment.

 How much does it cost to participate?